leftshift/python_mvg_api/README.md

 # A console program to request the departure time from the MVG

-This python script is based on the MVG API by [leftshift](https://github.com/leftshift/python_mvg_api).
+This python script is a Command Line Tool wrapper for the MVG API by [leftshift](https://github.com/leftshift/python_mvg_api).
 Check out his work for more info on the API.

 ## Getting started